astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ## Step 6: Configure Pooling

 The next configuration you'll set is a pool.
-From the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=pool#pools), `Airflow pools can be used to limit the execution parallelism on arbitrary sets of tasks`, and therefore, using them will enable you to create other parallel jobs while still guaranteeing that your export API tasks will run in serial.
+From the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=pool#pools), "Airflow pools can be used to limit the execution parallelism on arbitrary sets of tasks".
+Therefore, using them will enable you to create other parallel jobs while still guaranteeing that your export API tasks will run in serial.

-To create this pool is simple.
-Just navigate in the top bar to `Admin -> Pools`, then hit the `+` sign to add a new record.
+To create this pool, simply navigate in the top bar to `Admin -> Pools`, then hit the `+` sign to add a new record.
 Choose a pool name and description to your liking, but choose the number of slots as `1`.

 ![Pools](../assets/cdc-cloudsql-1/cdc_cloudsql_airflow_2021-01-14_at_11.05.02_AM.png)

-Will add the name of the pool to your task definition below and that's it.
+Now all we have to do is add the name of the pool to our task definitions, which we'll build in the next step.

 ## Step 7: Build Your Pipeline in Airflow

   > *If you are familiar with the foundational concepts of Airflow, you can skip to the next subsection for the `DAG Workflow`.*

 Airflow pipeline design rests on the foundational structures of `hooks` and `operators`.
-Hooks facilitate connections and repository-type actions, whereas operators use hooks in combinations with domain-specific logic and error handling in order to accomplish a task.
+Hooks facilitate connections and repository-type actions, whereas operators use hooks in combination with domain-specific logic and error handling in order to accomplish a task.
 Airflow comes pre-packaged with many of these hooks and operators, all built to work with services we use regularly.
 For example, `BashOperator` allows you to run a bash command directly in-line.
 A simple task using a this operator might look like:

 ```python
 hello_world = BashOperator(